PrimeEuler/microcloud/README.md

 ## [cockpit](https://cockpit-project.org/)
-#### Start with a gateway to build access to the rest of the cluster.
-Onec a gateway is complete, the rest of hosts can be managed from cockpit. https://192.168.1.11:9090
+#### Start with the gateway to build access to the rest of the cluster.
+Onec the gateway is complete, the rest of hosts can be managed from cockpit. https://192.168.1.11:9090
 ```shell
 sudo apt-get install cockpit